 Some of the more involved tasks may be out of your reach if you live in an apartment or rent.
-The good thing is the most accessible (and often most effective) items apply regardless of if you own your home or rent.
+The good thing is the most accessible (and often most effective) home security tips apply regardless of if you own your home or rent.

 Don’t Let Your Mailbox Fill Up